Kirti Mandir, Vadodara

-Kirti Mandir (કિર્તિ મંદિર), or Temple of Fame, is the cenotaph of the Gaekwads, located in the city of Vadodara.
+Kirti Mandir (કિર્તિ મંદિર), (lit.
+'Temple of Fame'), is the cenotaph of the Gaekwads, located in the city of Vadodara.

 History

 Kirti Mandir was built by Maharaja Sayajirao Gaekwad III of the Gaekwad dynasty of the Marathas to perpetuate the glorious memory of his beloved ancestors.
 The sun, the moon and the earth in bronze with the undivided map of India adorn the shikhara of Kirti Mandir.
 It was built in 1936 as part of the Diamond Jubilee celebrations of Maharaja Sayajirao Gaekwad III.
 The temple houses five wall paintings by artist Nandalal Bose showing various phases of battle of Mahabharata, and some episodes from Indian mythology.
 The city of Vadodara, also popularly known as Baroda, used to be the seat of the Gaekwad or Gaikwad monarchs.
 It was formerly called by many names.
 The city was referred to as Chandravati, then Viravati, and Vadpatra due to the great quantity of banyan trees on the River banks of Vishwamitri.

 Kirti Mandir is situated in the city of Vadodara .It is a collection of temples built by Sayajirao Maharajah near the Vishwamitra Bridge of the city.

 It is believed that Sayajirao Maharaja built this Kirti Mandir in the memory of deceased members of the royal Gaekwad family and the edifice is dedicated to Lord Mahadev.
 Today it is a major tourist attraction in the city.